 'What went wrong at Schiphol Airport: a new kind of analysis of design'

-Why has one of the most admired airports struggled so much this summer?
-Why didn’t years of investments in improving flow of passengers prevent this from happening?
-Even after accounting for the long-term effects of the pandemic the failure at Schiphol has been beyond wildest expectations.
-Aside from poor strategic decisions airport companies made during the pandemic, how else was the critical path from check-in to boarding already compromised?
-What aspects of the problem we are seeing today were actually unforeseen?
+One of the important airports in Europe has struggled a lot this summer.
+Even after accounting for the long-term effects of the pandemic, the failure at Schiphol has been beyond our wildest expectations.
+We're not talking about an airport that does not care about passenger experience or has not invested in modernisation.
+Aside from the painful cuts airports, airlines, and others in the travel industry had to make during the pandemic, was the customer journey from check-in to boarding compromised?
+What aspects of the problem we are seeing today were unforeseen?

 The pandemic has exposed structural flaws in the designs of many infrastructures and services.
-London Heathrow airport has found itself in conflict with Emirates with the airline refusing to cancel flights during peak season.
-Years of efforts into improving the experiences of passengers and airport and airline staff go waste when the only solutions appear to be asking people to line up for more than four hours for security checks or canceling flights.
+London Heathrow airport found itself in conflict with Emirates as the airline refused to cancel flights during peak season.
+Years of efforts to improve the experiences of passengers, airports and airline staff went to waste when the proposed solution asked people to line up for more than four hours for security checks, and flights were cancelled.
 There has to be a better way.

-The team at Structural has conducted an analysis of the failure at Schiphol, as part of a project funded by the Dutch government.
-In this talk Majid will show the problems at the airport through new lenses and invite you to comment on what you see.
-In seeing services as contractual sequences made of several types of promises we can identify a few structural changes that can harmonise an entire system.
+The team at Structural has deconstructed the airline ticket to develop a better understanding of how some problems are at once avoidable and unavoidable.
+In this talk, Majid will show the problems faced by this sequence through new lenses and invite you to comment on what you see.
+In seeing services as contractual sequences made of several types of promises, we can identify a few structural changes that can harmonise an entire system.

 'Finding the smallest possible changes'